MarioniLab/simpleSingleCellResults/work-3-tenx.knit.md

 <p class="caption">(\#fig:ambientpvalhist)Distribution of p-values for the assumed empty droplets.</p>
 </div>

-Large peaks near zero indicate that barcodes with total counts below `limit` are not all ambient.
+Large peaks near zero indicate that barcodes with total counts below `lower` are not all ambient.
-This can be resolved by decreasing `limit` further to exclude barcodes corresponding to droplets with very small cells.
+This can be resolved by decreasing `lower` further to exclude barcodes corresponding to droplets with very small cells.
-Alternatively, it may indicate that the transcripts are not independently sampled into droplets.
-This can be accommodated by setting `alpha=NULL` in `emptyDrops()` to account for overdispersion in sampling.

 # Quality control on the cells